mag1cianag/cs61c/summary/cpu.md

 Instructions are the fundamental unit of work.
 Each instruction specifies an operation or opcode to be performed and source operands and destination for the result.

 CPU logically implements : Fetch -> Decode -> Read src ->Execute ->Write dst -> compute next PC and go back for next loop.

+For every instruction,the first two steps are identical:

+1. Sent the *program counter* to the memory that contains the code and fetch the instruction from that memory.
+2. Read one or two registers, using fields of the instruction to select the registers to read.

+All instruction classes use the arithmetic-logic unit after reading the registers.The memory-reference instructions use the ALU for an address calculation,the arithmetic-logical instructions for the operation execution, and condition branches for the equality test.

 ### R type instrucions